EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Summary and conclusions

-Our study is limited to quasi-static and nonlinear elastic problems in solid mechanics and investigates only two-dimensional test cases.
-Extending to three-dimensional problems can be straightforward and requires no changes to the model architecture.
-Furthermore, the proposed methods may extend to time-dependent materials by utilizing FNOs \citep{li2020fourier} as branch networks to process global strains over time as input functions.
+Our study is limited to quasi-static and nonlinear elastic problems in solid mechanics.
+Accordingly, the proposed methods may be extended to time-dependent materials by utilizing FNOs \citep{li2020fourier} as branch networks to process global strains over time as input functions.
+Finally, extending the proposed framework to enable generalization across different RVE geometries is an important direction for future work.